 Many types of wildlife, not just bears, can be tempted by or get into any unattended or improperly stored food.
 Although it provides an opportunity to have a close encounter with wildlife, the interaction usually has negative outcomes for both the wildlife and for humans.

-Update on proposed Food Canister Requirements
+2013 Update on new Food Canister Requirements

 It only takes one instance of poorly stored food to create a bad habit for wildlife.
 The backcountry is their only home.
 As temporary visitors to the backcountry, we have the responsibility to protect their home and a responsibility to leave camps safe for other visitors.
 Thanks for doing your part to keep wildlife--and wilderness--wild and safe.